mars-protocol/v1-core/scripts/multisig/README.md

 # - 1. set `multisig` to the name of the multisig in terrad (check the name with `terrad keys list`):
 multisig=...

-# - 2. set `from` to your address that is a key to the multisig:
+# - 2. set `from` to your address that is a key to the multisig, or its name in terrad:
 from=terra1...

 # - 3. run the signing command: